saronraut/sqlalchemy-Challenge/README.md

 This assigment required me to display skills utllizing SQLAlchemy and Python to do basic climate analysis and data exploration of your climate db.

-THE CODES ARE WRITTEN FOR THE ASSIGNMENT ARE IN /instructions:
+THE CODES WRITTEN FOR THE ASSIGNMENT ARE IN /instructions:

     The climate_starter.ipynb contains the SQLAlchemy.
         - imported modules: matplotlib, numpy, pandas, datetime, sqlalchemy.orm

+        -SQLite DB name: measurement, station

         - Bonus Challenge Assignment completed. codes were partially provided in the notebooks.